Have questions about the Associate Degree for Transfer (ADT)? Click on the frequently asked questions below to reveal the answers.

 The guarantee means students who earn an ADT can transfer with a guaranteed spot to a participating university.
 Requirements vary depending on where you'd like to attend.
 With this special degree, you may be given an admission advantage when applying to certain campuses or majors, which also helps you transfer.

 Each university's guarantee has different eligibility requirements, such as achieving a minimum GPA.
 So it helps to know what you want to study before you begin planning.
-For example, at a CSU, students are guaranteed admission into a CSU in a similar major but not necessarily to a particular campus; at Historically Black Colleges and Universities, Western Governors University and the participating independent, non-profit universities in California, students are guaranteed admission into the exact campus they apply to or to the major they want to pursue.
+For example, at a CSU, students are guaranteed admission into a CSU in a similar major but not necessarily to a particular campus; at Historically Black Colleges and Universities, fully online and out-of-state universities and the participating independent, non-profit universities in California, students are guaranteed admission into the exact campus they apply to or to the major they want to pursue.

 Please note: Since the agreement between the California Community Colleges and UC system does not take effect until fall 2019, the specific requirements are currently being defined and will be added to this website once approved.